Brightify/DataMapper/README.md

 data["a", "b"]
 ```

-These all means that data corresponds to dictionary with key "a" which is another dictionary with key "b".
+These all mean that data corresponds to a dictionary with the key "a" which is another dictionary with the key "b".

-The specific method has overloads for the same types as `ObjectMapper` with the same behavior (see ObjectMapper) and for each of them there are three choices:
+The specific method has overloads for the same types as `ObjectMapper` with the same behavior (see [ObjectMapper](#objectmapper)) and for each of them there are three choices:

 * same as in `ObjectMapper` - works with optional type, nil represents .null
 * `try` - works with non optional type and throws exception if .null is found